-You can choose to have a paper copy or access the SSM electronically through the eMD, through Amtrak ("All Aboard" or legacy site).
+You can choose to have a paper copy or access the $\it SSM$ electronically through the eMD, through Amtrak ("All Aboard" or legacy site).

-☐ I will access on my eMD through the SignOn application ☐ I will access the SSM and all active OSUs from the Amtrak Intranet ("All Aboard" or legacy site) ☐ I have received a paper copy of the SSM You can choose to have a paper copy or access the Onboard Service Revenue Accounting User Guide electronically through the eMD, through Amtrak ("All Aboard" or legacy site). ☐ I will access on my eMD through the SignOn application.
-I will access the Onboard Service Revenue Accounting User Guide from the Amtrak Intranet ("All Aboard" or legacy site) I have received a paper copy of the Onboard Service Revenue Accounting User Guide Date (print): Name (print): Signature:
+I will access on my eMD through the SignOn application I will access the SSM and all active OSUs from the Amtrak Intranet ("All Aboard" or legacy site) I have received a paper copy of the SSM ,

+You can choose to have a paper copy or access the Onboard Service Revenue Accounting User Guide electronically through the eMD, through Amtrak ("All Aboard" or legacy site).

+□ I will access the Onboard Service Revenue Accounting User Guide from the Amtrak Intranet ("All Aboard" or legacy site) □ I have received a paper copy of the Onboard Service Revenue Accounting User Guide

+Date (print):

+Name (print):

+Signature:

+Paper Copy Issuing Location (print):